mariojgt/castle/README.md

 # Castle

-This Laravel packages has been design to quickly add 2 steps verifications i am very simple way and very easy to expand.
+This Laravel packages has been design to quickly add 2 steps verifications in am very simple way and very easy to expand.

 # Features

--   [ ] Demo with the example flow you need.
+-   [ ] Demo with the example application flow you need.
 -   [ ] 2 steps autentication.
 - [ ] middlewhere protection.